IGM0937/exerCRUD/README.md

 ### User Credentials

-Expand Account APIs ability to store and use user passwords
+Expand Account APIs ability to store and use user passwords.

 - Set a password when an account is being created.
   - Is there a password criteria that needs to be validated?
-(Minimum 6 characters, must contain a letter, etc..)
+    - e.g. Minimum 6 characters, must contain a letter, etc..
   - How are you going to store the account passwords?
     - (You can do clear text, but in the real world, a good practice is to encrypt your passwords when storing them into a database.
 See Salt and Hash)
-- Expand the PUT call to have the ability to update the password.
+- Expand the 'PUT' call to have the ability to update the password.
-- Expand Account Update, Account Delete, Purchases and Settlements to require the account password.
+- Expand Account Update, Account Delete, Purchases and Settlements to require the account password to be part of the payload.

 ### API Authentication

 Expand all of the APIs to utilise some form of authentication to validate the caller for an API.

 This is different from an account password.

-The account password ensures that the account user calling the API is the right user, but the API authentication ensures that the utility , tool or another API that is calling your application is allowed to call your APIs.
+The account password ensures that the account user calling the API is the right user, but the API authentication ensures that the utility tool or another API that is calling your application is allowed to call your APIs at all.

 - Will you use any existing libraries to do this?
-- Have you considered JWT for example?
+  - Maybe considered JWT for example?
-- If you wish to do it by yourself, how are you going to generate a authorisation token?
+- If you wish to do it by yourself, how are you going to generate an authorisation token?
+  - Will the token be a simple UUID?
   - What new endpoints do you have to create to generate new tokens?
   - Will you need to setup anything else before hand to ensure only certain callers are allowed to generate tokens?
   - How are you going to store active tokens?